statistik-aargau/propopbirth/README.md

 -   Vignette 2: **Forecast of** **TFR** (total fertility rate) and **MAB** (mean age of the mother at birth), with **examples**
 -   Vignette 3: Forecast of the **age-specific fertility rate**;
-    including an **example of the complete forecast** of the birth rate
+    including an **example of the complete forecast** of the age-specific birth rate

 ## Limitations, future plans